neo-cc/CarND-Vehicle-Detection/writeup.md

 ![alt text][image6]

+---

+### Discussion

+#### 1. Briefly discuss any problems / issues I faced in my implementation of this project.
+Where will my pipeline likely fail?
+What could I do to make it more robust?

+Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

-#### 3. Describe how I implemented vehicles class for object tracking.
+I will describe how I implemented vehicles class for object tracking.
 The code is in code cell [8], class vehicles().
 I set this class parameters as follows:

 ```